srl-labs/containerlab/docs/manual/vrnetlab.md

         BOOT_DELAY: 30
 ```

+### Memory optimization
+Typically a lab consists of a few types of VMs which are spawned and inteconnected with each other.
+Consider a fictious lab that consists of 5 interconnected routers, 1 router uses VM image X and 4 routers are using VM image Y.

+Effectively we run just two types of VMs in that lab, and thus we can implement memory deduplication technique that drastically reduces the memory footprint of a lab.
+In Linux this can be achieved with technologies like UKSM/KSM.
+Refer to [this article](https://netdevops.me/2021/how-to-patch-ubuntu-20.04-focal-fossa-with-uksm/) that explains the methodology and provides steps to get UKSM working on Ubuntu/Fedora systems.

 [^1]: see [this example lab](../lab-examples/vr-sros.md) with a license path provided in the topology definition file
 [^2]: pros and cons of different datapaths were examined [here](https://netdevops.me/2021/transparently-redirecting-packets/frames-between-interfaces/)